Geography Should Not

 “My life had just begun, at the age of 21.”

-we see you, because we are you
+We see you, because we ARE you

 Dwight Ballantyne grew up in Montreal Lake Cree Nation, a remote First Nation in northern Saskatchewan.
 For the first 21 years of his life, access to education, career exploration, and opportunity was limited by geography and isolation.
 When Dwight left his community to pursue new pathways, the experience reshaped his understanding of what was possible and highlighted the importance of access, exposure, and support for youth from remote and Northern communities.
 Today, Dwight brings that lived experience into his work supporting Indigenous youth and young adults through education, mentorship, and life skills programming designed to help them explore future pathways beyond their home communities.